Jonathan2251/lbd/source/c++.rst

 Atomic
 --------

-In tradition, C use different API which provided by OS or library to support multi-thread programming.
+In tradition, C uses different API which provided by OS or library to support multi-thread programming.
 For example, posix thread API on unix/linux, MS windows API, ..., etc. In order to achieve synchronization to solve race condition between threads, OS provide their own lock or semaphore functions to